1 Mai metro station

-1 Mai(1st of May in Romanian) is a metro station in northern Bucharest, serving line M4.
+1 Mai (1st of May in Romanian) is a metro station in northern Bucharest, serving line M4.
 It is situated in Chibrit or Clăbucet Square, at the intersection of Calea Griviței, Ion Mihalache Boulevard, and Bucureștii Noi Road.
-It will be serving the M6 line to the airport at Otopeni.
+It will also be serving the M6 line to the airport at Otopeni, which is currently under construction.

 History

 The works on line 4, which 1 Mai station is part of, started in December 1989 but were stopped because of budgetary deficiencies in 1994.
 In the following period the only operations that took place were of evacuating water accumulated from seepage from the unfinished walls, which were subsequently stopped in order to prevent the deformation of the tunnels.

 In 1997 a loan was obtained from the European Investment Bank for co-financing the "Modernizarea metroului din București - etapa I" project which restarted the works.
 The station was opened on 1 March 2000 together with the initial section of line 4: Gara de Nord II - 1 Mai.
 The station has suffered modifications over the years.